akshay-gera/Winnipeg-Transit-ELT-Pipeline/README.md

 The ETL pipeline consists of the following key components:

 1. **Data Extraction (API)**: Data is fetched from the **Winnipeg Transit API** for the bus routes and their respective variants.
-The API provides bus route details, including variant data which can be used to fetch destination information.
+The API provides bus route details, including variant data, which can be used to fetch destination information.

 2. **Data Processing**: The extracted data is then processed, including transforming the routes data into a structured format and retrieving destination details for each variant.